 One of her passions is training rescue dogs with behavioral issues, to make them more adoptable.
-She has volunteered extensively, in this capacity and as a dog foster, with the ASPCA, the Humane Society and Shih Tzu Fur Baby Rescue.
+She has volunteered extensively, in this capacity and as a dog foster, with the ASPCA, the Humane Society and Shih Tzus & Furbabies Small Breed Dog Rescue.

-Raissa lives in New York City with her husband Dr. Garrett Bennett, a Facial Plastic and Sinus surgeon, and their 4 tiny rescue dogs, Otie and Tiny (14 year old Chihuahuas), Phoebe (a 10 year old Toy Fox Terrier), and Molly (a 13 year old Havanese).
+Raissa lives in New York City with her husband Dr. Garrett Bennett, a Facial Plastic and Sinus surgeon, and their 3 tiny rescue dogs, Otie and Tiny (14 year old Chihuahuas), and Molly (a 14 year old Havanese).